j-c-williams/2450GroupD/Milestone 5/README.md

    - Click the "Edit File" button on the main screen to open the editor interface.

 2. **Editor Features**:

    - Open existing files for editing
    - Edit BasicML instructions directly in the text area
    - Save changes to the current file or save as a new file
-   - Limited to 100 lines (memory size limit)
-   - Validates that each line contains a valid signed four-digit number
+   - Validate that each line contains a valid signed 4-digit or 6-digit number.
+Errors in validation are displayed as pop-up messages, guiding users to correct their input.

 ### Color Customization